Scientific statement

 My PhD project led me to investigate on the ultrastructure of nanoscopic membrane-lined channels called plasmodesmata, which are embedded in the cell walls between plant cells, allowing them to communicate with each other.
 They establish a very special kind of communication, proper to the plant kingdom, called symplastic communication, by establishing a cytosolic and membrane continuum of the plasma membrane (PM) and the endoplasmic reticulum (ER) between the cells.
 While they are central to plants and actively studied, the relation between ultrastructure and function is not fully understood.
 When I started my PhD, no information was available on the 3-dimensional organization of these pores and the dynamics of their membranes.

-The ambition of my PhD project was to pioneer a new perspective on plasmodesmata pores by providing a detailed understanding of how they are organized within the narrow space between the ER and the PM and how this was related to the control of cell-to-cell connectivity.
+The ambition of my PhD project was to pioneer a new perspective on plasmodesmata pores by providing a detailed understanding of how they were organised within the narrow space between the ER and the PM and how this was related to the control of cell-to-cell connectivity.
 The ultrastructural analysis of plasmodesmata was a formidable challenge given their nanoscopic size (they can be as narrow as 20 nm in diameter), location (embedded in the plant cell wall) and their dynamic nature.
-And because electron tomography had not been developed yet on the Bordeaux Imaging Centre (BIC), I took a great part in establishing this technic from the ground up.
-Using electron tomography of high pressure-frozen, near-native plasmodesmata, I provided for the first-time data on their 3D membrane architecture at an unprecedented resolution, forcing a reconsideration of the current model.
+And because electron tomography had not been developed yet on the Bordeaux Imaging Centre (BIC), I took a great part in building this technic from the ground up.
+Using electron tomography of high pressure-frozen, near-native plasmodesmata, I provided for the first-time data on their 3D membrane architecture at an unprecedented resolution (see panel aside), forcing a reconsideration of the current model (Link to paper).

-As a young microscopist experienced in 3D Electron microscopy on plastic section and given the lack of work pushing forward cryo-electron tomography (cryo-ET) in the plant biology field, the next relevant step towards near-native imaging was cryo-ET.
-Hence, I was appointed at Caltech (Pasadena, USA) in January 2018 as a joint post-doctoral scholar in two labs, the Meyerowitz lab, specialized in apical meristem development (plant biology), and the Jensen lab, specialized in cryo-ET method development.
-At the interface between these two labs, I started a couple projects on the structural characterization cellulose synthesis.
+As a young microscopist experienced in electron tomography on plastic sections and given the lack of work pushing forward cryo-electron tomography (cryo-ET) in plant biology, the next relevant step for me was cryo-ET.
+Hence, I was appointed at Caltech (Pasadena, USA) in January 2018 as a joint post-doctoral scholar in two labs, the Meyerowitz lab, specialized in apical meristem development (plant biology), and the Jensen lab, specialized in cryo-ET methods development.
+At the interface between these two labs, I started several projects on the structural characterization cellulose synthesis.

 The study of the arrangement of the cellulose fibers and their synthesis by the Cellulose Synthase Complexes in the plant cell wall by ECT